dotnet/docs/docs/current-1.1/tools/dotnet-nuget-push.md

 Forces all logged output to be in English.
 As well as the flexibility of producing English output on a non-English machine, the consistency across platforms provided by this option is a helpful feature for automated tools which scrape the logs for text.

-`--config-file`
+`--config-file <FILE>`

 A NuGet configuration file used specifically for this command, replacing other config files found by the standard config file discovery and chaining process.
-The path you specify here can be absolute or relative.
+The path can be absolute or relative.

-`--verbosity`
+For more information on config files, see [Configuring NuGet Behavior](https://docs.nuget.org/ndocs/consume-packages/configuring-nuget-behavior).

+`--verbosity <LEVEL>`

-Displays this amount of detail in the output: normal, quiet, or detailed.
+Displays this amount of details in the output.
+Level can be `normal`, `quiet`, or `detailed`.

 ## Examples